 By making a planned or deferred gift you can create a legacy that lasts for generations.
 Planned gifts strengthen Far Hills Country Day School and provide income to you and your family, tax benefits through real estate gifts, or tax-free transfer of assets to your family through a charitable trust.
-For more information please contact Linda Corcoran, Acting Director of Development.
+For more information please contact Linda Corcoran, Director of Engagement and Philanthropy.

 Bequests can be complex and very specific language is necessary to ensure that your intentions are carried out correctly.
 Click below for sample language; you may also want to consult Far Hills and/or your legal council for assistance.

 I give and bequeath to Far Hills Country Day School, a New Jersey not-for-profit corporation, the sum of ____________ dollars (or all the rest, residue, remaining estate) to create an endowed fund (the “Fund”).
 The income from this fund shall be used for the general purposes of the School at the discretion of the Board of Trustees.

 Far Hills Country Day School is hereby authorized to commingle this Fund, and any additions thereto with the general investment funds of the School, provided only that this Fund receives its credited pro rata share of net investment income in the same manner as the other pooled funds are credited with income.

 If, as a result of changed conditions in the future, the income from the Fund shall not be needed for the original purpose(s) set forth above, then the School is authorized to redirect the income for such other purposes as nearly as possible akin to the original purpose as in its judgment will help advance the school’s mission and serve as a memorial to (name).

 IMPORTANT NOTE: If you are interested in exploring restricting your gift, please contact the Office of Alumni and Development to be sure your intentions can be implemented within the Far Hills guidelines for accepting restricted gifts.
 For example, some restricted gifts require a minimum gift amount.